RViMLab/BOE2020-OCTA-vessel-segmentation/README.md

    - [vgg19 pretrained weights][vgg19] (required only for computing a perceptual loss, must be downloaded and extracted)

 ## Contents
 * Pretrained model weights and code to perform vessel segmentation on OCTA images.
+Specifically given a directory of OCT-A images, it loads a pretrained model to segment them and saves the results.
-* Demostration of results on unseen publicly available OCT-A images including montages of multiple images and images captured with different commercial scanners.
+* Demonstration of results on unseen publicly available OCT-A images including montages of multiple images and images captured with different commercial scanners.
+* Demonstration of the iterative refinement effect achieved by iUNET on unseen images (please see 'segmentation_iunet' directory)
 * Code for defining all models and loss functions and training as described in the paper.
-* Demonstration of the iterative refinement effect achieved by iUNET on unseen images (please see 'segmentation_iunet' directory)

 ## Usages-examples
 * A commented example of how to use the pretrained models is provided in 'example_use_pretrained.py'.